 Ficus montana (Oak Leaf Fig) Indoor Care, Propagation, Common Problems and Remedies

-Ficus montana also called Oak-leafed Fig is one of the vining Ficus varieties and bears oval-shaped leaves, covered with short hairs in form of bristles and resemble oak leaves.
+Oak Leaf Fig also called Oak-leafed Fig is one of the vining Ficus varieties, and features oval-shaped leaves, covered with short hairs in form of bristles and resemble oak leaves.

 Oak Leaf Fig, Ficus montana